ianduquette/MultiQuery/README.md

 ### Performance Issues
 - Large result sets are handled efficiently with optimized formatting
+- **Streaming results** provide immediate feedback - no waiting for slow databases
 - Use `--csv` format for better performance with very large datasets
 - Consider adding `LIMIT` clauses for exploratory queries
+- **Real-time feedback** makes MultiQuery perfect for monitoring and DevOps scenarios